SohrabAmin/KijijiAutoPoster/README.md

-# Kijiji Auto Poster
+# KijijiAutoPoster

 ### Description
 KijijiAutoPoster is an automation tool using `selenium` with `Python` to make posting on Kijiji easer.
-As of now, it is only able to repost Laptop Ads.
+As of now, it is only able to repost laptop ads in the Greater Toronto Area.

 ### Index
 1. [How to Install KijijiAutoPoster](#installing-kijijiautoposter)